 To what end do most visitor insurance policies exclude coverage for pre-existing conditions?

 Visitor or travel insurance policies are temporary policies.
-The purpose of insurance policies is to provide financial protection in the event that the insured develops a pre-existing condition after the policy’s Effective Date.
+The purpose of insurance policies is to provide financial protection in the event of a sickness or an injury after the policy’s Effective Date.
 Insurance won’t pay for things like checkups, dialysis, or anything else the customer knows they’ll need while they’re away from home and has planned ahead of time.
+OnshoreKare offers travel insurance plans that cover Pre-Existing Medical Conditions, if your trip to the USA is 90 days or longer and if you have not arrived in the USA from your hoome country, you may be eligible to buy these plans.

 What does it mean by pre-existing medical conditions waiver?